 - Before distributing, libraries should go through their version and add, remove, check data, or change data as necessary.

 - Communities that have multiple libraries do not have a state aid total as the award was given to the municipality to disperse among the libraries.

 Below, find all materials relating to the customizable Legislative Agenda and instructions for customization:

 - Example agenda insert: Pearle L. Crawford Memorial Library (doc)

 - Black-and-white template of the agenda (doc)

-- Find your localized color version here: list of legislative agendas, by library
+- Find your localized color version here: list of legislative agendas, by library (no longer available)

 INSTRUCTIONS FOR CUSTOMIZATION

 - To change text in the green boxes: Click anywhere in the box that you would like to customize.
 The text box outline will appear, leave it alone.
 Click a second time on the text that you would like to change.

 Suggestion: if your library has not received an LSTA grant or a construction grant, you may want to use the space to describe how your library uses state aid funds: to buy computers, to keep the library open, to hold special programs….